aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/DoorSameMap.md

 # DoorSameMap
-A transition zone to an inside of the current map.
+A transition zone to and away from an inside of the current map.

 ## Data Arrays
 - `data[0]`: The id of the map.`insides` this transitions to